wcerfgba/moneylab-nft-essay/nft-good.md

-and allow artists to develop new, interactive practices for co-production: token holders can participate in networked experiences (https://cdn-images-1.medium.com/max/2000/1*f3ivH0qvJssf2v-qd8YLuA.png), collaborating with other token holders and the artist,
+and allow artists to develop new, interactive practices for co-production: token holders can participate in networked experiences (https://cdn-images-1.medium.com/max/2000/1*f3ivH0qvJssf2v-qd8YLuA.png), collaborating with other token holders and the artist, to become active participants in the artistic process.